Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

 First, we need a suitable compression library.
 Our own [Benjamin Sieffert](https://github.com/benjamin-actyx) recommends [Pako](https://github.com/nodeca/pako), so we'll stick to that for now.
 However, there [are](https://github.com/rotemdan/lzutf8.js/) [others](https://pieroxy.net/blog/pages/lz-string/index.html) as well.
 If you do decide to evaluate them, it would be great if you could share the results.

-The following sample explores how to use Pako and how much it compresses some sample data.
+The following sample explores how to use Pako in isolation and how much it compresses some sample data.
 To generate a reasonable amount of random data, we use the popular [faker library](https://github.com/marak/Faker.js/).
 We'll compress and decompress a string and an array of objects, look at the compression ratio and make sure the roundtrip does not mess with our data.

 ```js
 /*